-Expanding Digital Inclusion in Your Community
+Expanding Home Connectivity In Your Community

 NTEN courses run for one week and are offered twice a year.

-Kami GriffithsExecutive Director Community Technology Network Kami Griffiths is the executive director and co-founder of Community Tech Network, a nonprofit with the mission to transform lives through digital literacy.
-With nearly 15 years of experience working in the public sector, Kami has developed a passion for helping people gain access and better utilize technology, after witnessing firsthand how the digital divide and low literacy levels were aiding the cycle of poverty.
+Kami Griffiths is the executive director and co-founder of Community Tech Network, a nonprofit with the mission to transform lives through digital literacy.
+With over 15 years of experience working in the public sector, Kami has developed a passion for helping people gain access and better utilize technology, after witnessing firsthand how the digital divide and low literacy levels were aiding the cycle of poverty.
 She has worked for the City of New York Department of Parks & Recreation, managing 27 public access computing centers, teaching computer classes and establishing their volunteer trainer program.
 As the Training and Outreach Manager for TechSoup Global, Kami greatly expanded her knowledge and understanding of the nonprofit technology field, having conducted over 200 interviews with librarians and producing over 100 webinars.
 She is a founding member of the National Digital Inclusion Alliance (NDIA) and speaks nationally about digital inclusion.

 Earn While You Learn - Professional Credits

 In addition to our own Nonprofit Technology Professional Certificate, NTEN is an approved provider for a number of other professional credentials programs.
-This course qualifies for the following credits:

 NTEN Professional Certificate